whatthedev-eth/two-source-interference/README.md

 - A "top-view" 2-D intensity plot is created.
 - The plot is square with side length 1000 (arbitrary units).
 - The origin is at the center of the left edge of the plot.
-- The sources are placed a distance `d` apart, on the left edge of the plot symmetrically about the origin.
+- The sources are placed a distance `d` apart on the left edge of the plot, symmetrically about the origin.

 ## User Inputs